nicolaseguez/accounting-exercise/README.md

 Considering the scope of time, I wasn't able to do some things.

+* I used an older version of RxJS just as a convenience.
 * Frotend only shows the last 50 Deposits, neither pagination nor virtualized list was used.
 * No linter.
 * No unit tests.